-BJP claims opposition's criticism of ED action on NewsClick implies China links
+BJP claims Opposition's criticism of ED action on NewsClick implies China links

-The BJP referred to opposition parties’ prior criticism of the 2021 ED action against NewsClick, which is currently accused by a prominent US newspaper of receiving funds from China-affiliated companies.
-The BJP on Tuesday (August 8) suggested that this criticism could indicate the formation of a potential alliance influenced by China’s urging, aimed at undermining India’s security and unity.
+Referring to Opposition parties’ prior criticism of the 2021 ED action against NewsClick, the BJP on Tuesday (August 8) suggested that it could indicate the formation of a potential alliance influenced by China’s urging, aimed at undermining India’s security and unity.
+NewsClick has been accused by News York Times of receiving funds from China-affiliated companies.

-Goyal noted that the opposition had accused the government of suppressing the media following the Enforcement Directorate’s action against the news portal.
+Goyal noted that the Opposition had accused the government of suppressing the media following the Enforcement Directorate’s (ED) action against the news portal.

 The NYT investigation has claimed that a wealthy US businessman-activist behind various influence campaigns across the world has been receiving funding from China and pushing Chinese propaganda under the garb of different causes.
 The name of NewsClick figures among outlets linked to him.